marrow/mongo/guide/fields-basic.md

 ## Binary

 {% method -%}
 A binary string.
-In Python 3 this is represented as a `bytes` instance, under Python 2 this reads and writes `str` instances.
-To support binary serialization, it may be useful to implement callables implementing the Marrow Schema transformer protocol and specify them using the `transformer` argument.
+In Python 3 this is represented as a `bytes` instance; under Python 2 this reads and writes `str` instances.
+To support binary serialization it may be useful to utilize callables implementing the Marrow Schema transformer protocol, and specify them using the `transformer` argument.

 Large binary (BLOB) data exceeding a few hundred kilobytes should instead be stored using GridFS.